davewsmith/jupyter-starter/README.md

     ./runserver path/to/notebooks

-## Stopping the Jupyter notebook server
+## Stopping the Jupyter Labs server

+From a browser, select `File / Shut Down`.

-`^C` stops the notebook server.
+Or, from inside the VM, `^C` stops the server.

 ## Stopping and restarting the Virtual Machine

-To suspend the VM, exit to the host and

-    vagrant suspend

-Then, to resume

-    vagrant resume
+From outside the VM, `vagrant suspect` will suspend a VM, and `vagrant resume` will reactivate it.

+Alternatively, `vagrant halt` to stop it entirely, and `vagrant up` to bring it back to life.

-Suspend before you reboot your laptop/server.
+Do one of these before you reboot your laptop/server.
 VirtualBox is fairly intolerant of being stopped suddenly, and you might have to `vagrant destroy` / `vagrant up` to provision a fresh VM.

 ## License

 None.
 There's nothing original here.